moazmahdy/StudentManegment/README.md

 # StudentManegment
- StudentManegment with python
- project with GUI and OOP
+ project python with GUI and OOP